 Want to have some fun on a budget?
-There is no better time than now to explore Northern Arizona doing things that don't break the bank.
+There is no better time to explore Northern Arizona doing things that don't break the bank.
 Take your family, friends or enjoy some time alone exploring any or all of the 12 unique activities listed below.
 Experience historic towns, mountains, lakes, forests, culture, and the spectacular scenery that surrounds the communities of Williams, Page/Lake Powell, the Navajo Nation, and the Hopi Mesas.
 Just a few hours away from Phoenix, Northern Arizona offers dozens of free things to do.

 Stroll the Mother Road

 Take a walking tour of the historic district in Williams and step back in time.
 See Pete's Route 66 Gas Station Museum, Twisters, Route 66 Place (with a real working soda fountain), Wild West Junction, and much more.
 Pick up the Historical Walking Tour map at the Williams & Forest Service Visitor Center located in the original train depot right on the Mother Road.

 Williams is located in a gigantic volcano field and one of its most interesting features is a lava cave.
 This mile-long lava cave was formed roughly 700,000 years ago from a volcanic vent in nearby Hart Prairie.
 While hiking in the lava cave you are able to see first hand how it was formed by the small wave-like undulations on the floor to the stone icicles hanging from the ceiling.
 The Lava Caves are located northeast of Williams off I-40 at exit #185.
 Take the frontage west to FR171 and follow the signs.